SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04-send-messages-and-monitor/README.md

 👉 Open the `POST Token` request and click the send button.

 > [!NOTE]
-> ℹ️ You'll notice some Javascript code if you click on the Tests tab part of the `POST Token` request.
+> ℹ️ You'll notice some Javascript code if you click on the Scripts tab part of the `POST Token` request.
 The code facilitates copying the value of the `access_token` field in the response payload to the `access_token` variable in our environment.
 The token expires after 4200 seconds, as stated in the `expires_in` field, meaning that during the CodeJam, we will need to refresh it a couple of times.
 Keep this in mind in case you get an [HTTP 401 error](../../troubleshooting.md#http-401-unauthorized-error-when-sending-requests-to-the-integration-flow) when sending messages to the integration flow.

 ![Get access token](assets/get-access-token.png)
 <p align = "center">